 The DAW AAUW offers scholarships to local women to help them complete their academic degree programs.
 Our Local Scholarship project is managed by the AAUW CA Special Projects Fund, a 501(c)(3) fund, Tax ID 68-0463071.
-Our branch has provided over $93,000 in scholarships over the last eight years to help local college women complete their degree programs.
+Our branch has provided over $110,000 in scholarships over the last nine years to help local college women complete their degree programs.
 Applications are due in spring to support the following fall academic term.

 Buy your raffle tickets for our Local Scholarships Quilt Drawing now.

 Carly Glasson is attending the University of Colorado, with a double major in psychology/sociology to prepare her for a career in forensics.

 Cameron Hui attends U.C.
 Berkeley and will be a 4th yr. computer science/art double major.
 She is interested in film animation.
 Cameron is also the recipient of the Creative Endeavors award.

 Erika Monasch is a 3rd yr.
 Medical student at UC Davis.
 Her goal is to be come a Pediatrician, and to continue to work in academic medicine.
 Erika is also a recipient of the Jane Trittipo award.